 - Private Sector Financial Services: Investment Management, Financial Advising, Financial Planning & Wealth Management, Securities Broker, Banking, Insurance

 - State or Federal Government, or an Economic Consultancy Firm, as a:

 - Research Analyst in Fiscal Policy, Government Program evaluation, or

 - Project Manager

 As you can see, the possibilities are endless!
 And the money is good: starting salaries for graduates in economics, in the above fields, average $54,800.
 For more information on job and career possibilities, we have prepared for you an extensive Alumni Jobs & Careers Database.
-If you want to know what our alumni are doing with their Economics degrees, and what YOU can do with an Economics degree from the Lewis College of Business, you’ll find your answer here!
+If you want to know what our alumni are doing with their Economics degrees, and what YOU can do with an Economics degree from the Lewis College of Business, you’ll find those answers in this document!

 Projected job market data for Economists: https://www.onetonline.org/link/summary/19-3011.00

 - ECN/FIN Electives (12 hours)

 NOTE: Students must take an International COB elective.
 ECN 408, 420, 421, 460, and FIN 440 cannot double count as the International COB elective and an ECN/FIN elective.